DisCoTec/discotec.github.io/2019/discorail.md

 The increasing importance of communication makes sources of uncertainty to be increasingly present in a railway control system: safety in presence of distribution, mobility, uncertainty is currently one of the research challenges in the domain.
 Cybersecurity is also another main issue induced by communication-based control schemes.

 The workshop intends to discuss these topics with experts from industry and academia that have addressed these aspects in research and development projects.
-The workshop will feature presentations of this kind as well as a final discussion.
+The workshop will feature 20'-30' minutes presentations  of this kind (see preliminary program below), as well as a final discussion.

 ## Call for contributions
-We invite everyone interested in these topics to actively participate to the discussion with a short presentation (5 minutes) describing own research activity.
+We invite everyone else interested in these topics to actively participate to the discussion with a short presentation (5 minutes) describing own research activity.
 Please send the organizers a title and an abstract by the 1st of May to the organizers.
 The proposals will be selected basing on relevance and time availability.

 ## Important dates
 * May 1st, abstract submission